niclaslindberg/webx-ioc/README.md

 # WebX-Ioc - PHP IOC Container
 Main features and design goals of webx-ioc:
 * Resolve instance(single) and array of instances(list) of an interface.
-* Simple setup and configuration.
+* Support for named instances and constructor parameter mappings.
+* Simplicity.
-* Easy to extend to resolve non-resolvable dependencies.
+* Support for resolving non-resolvable dependencies.
 * Easy to integrate with any framework / application.
 * Very fast & light weight (< 100 lines, lazy initialization, etc).
 * No external dependencies.